Du Ruisseau station

-Du Ruisseau (/fr/; /fr-CA/) is a Réseau express métropolitain (REM) station in Montreal, Quebec, Canada that opened for REM service on 17 November 2025.
+Du Ruisseau (/fr-CA/; /fr/) is a Réseau express métropolitain (REM) station in Montreal, Quebec, Canada that opened for REM service on 17 November 2025.
 It replaced a commuter rail station by the same name, operated by Exo on the Deux-Montagnes line until May 2020.

 Origin of name

 Du Ruisseau takes its name from nearby Boulevard Du Ruisseau, named for a stream (ruisseau) that formerly flowed through the area.

 Prior to the modernization of the Deux-Montagnes Line, between 1993 and 1995, this area was served by the now defunct Monkland station, located some 700 m further west at the O'Brien Avenue level crossing.

 Location

-The station is located at 3735 Henri-Bourassa Boulevard West, between Jules-Poitras Boulevard and Dutrisac Street, just west of Autoroute 15 exit # 3 in Saint-Laurent on the border with Cartierville.
+The station is located at 3555 Henri-Bourassa Boulevard West, between Jules-Poitras Boulevard and Dutrisac Street, just west of Autoroute 15 exit # 3 in Saint-Laurent on the border with Cartierville.
 It is located about one kilometre from the Bois-de-Boulogne station on the Saint-Jérôme line.